tony-reddington/goodfoodmood/README.md

     * The website is responsive across all device screen sizes.
 4. the page laid out neatly so that I can find information effortlessly.
     * Everything on the website is clearly labelled making it easy for users to navigate.
-5. to create a profile that will be home to all my recipes and allow me to create then replace, update and delete recipes that i have uploaded to the website.
+5. to create a profile that will be home to all my recipes and allow me to create recipes then update and delete recipes that i have uploaded to the website.
     * Each user profile page gives the user access to their uploaded recipes with option to edit/delete their existing uploaded recipes and an add recipe button on the navbar allowing them to upload recipes.

 -   #### Site Owner Goals Testing